freshp/php-the-small-things/README.md

 I only saw one approach, which seems to be suitable for software projects and this is [arc42](https://arc42.org/).

 For further diagrams or graphs you can use [draw.io](https://app.diagrams.net/).

+## Estimation
+"Definition of 'estimate' according to Duden: (without exact measurement, based only on experience) to determine approximately" → We do not expect these to be exact and always correct, but they should get better.